Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

         // Second function called
         // First function called

-    As observed from the output, javascript didn't wait for the response of the first function and the remaining code block got executed.
+    As observed from the output, javascript didn’t wait for the response of the first function and the remaining code block got executed.
 So callbacks are used in a way to make sure that certain code doesn’t execute until the other code finishes execution.

 56. ### What is a callback hell